sCCD01AM Scientific Camera

 Deep Cooling Technology

-High-efficiency cooling system achieves -40 °C temperature reduction, significantly reducing dark current for ultra-low noise imaging
+High-efficiency cooling achieves approximately 55 °C below ambient, significantly reducing dark noise for stable low-light and long-exposure imaging

 Low-Light Imaging

-High quantum efficiency combined with deep cooling enables high-quality imaging under extremely low light conditions
+High quantum efficiency together with low readout noise and deep cooling enables high-quality imaging under extremely low illumination conditions

 Typical Application Scenarios